Korean Letters: A Guide to the Korean Alphabet

-Korean vowels can be divided into two categories depending on how many articular movements they require.
-Sounds that consist of only one element are called monophthongs, whereas vowels that are made up of two sounds are called diphthongs.
+Korean vowels fall into two categories depending on how many articular movements they require.
+Sounds that consist of only one element are monophthongs, whereas vowels with two sounds are diphthongs.

 The good news about Korean vowels is that they always have the same sound, no matter what position they have in the syllable.